Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

-- Smart energy solutions: National Grid’s smart energy solutions program gives you more control over your energy use.
+Smart energy solutions: National Grid’s smart energy solutions program gives you more control over your energy use.
 Through the program you get free energy kits with smart thermostats, smart plugs and direct-load devices.
 You can also participate in conservation days where you lower your energy usage during peak hours and receive bonuses on your pricing plan.

-- Residential energy saving programs: National Grid gives you the option to participate in multiple energy saving programs like ConnectedSolutions and coolControl.
+Residential energy saving programs: National Grid gives you the option to participate in multiple energy saving programs like ConnectedSolutions and coolControl.
 ConnectedSolutions is National Grid’s consumer energy platform that integrates with your smart devices and appliances to control energy use remotely, helping you save more.
 Eligible customers can participate in the coolControl program, which uses a smart AC kit to let you control your AC unit from your phone.
 Earn rewards points for participating in the coolControl program.

-- Supplier diversity and sustainability: National Grid gives minority-owned, women-owned and small and sustainable businesses equal opportunity to apply for its procurement and sourcing process through its Supplier Diversity Program.
+Supplier diversity and sustainability: National Grid gives minority-owned, women-owned and small and sustainable businesses equal opportunity to apply for its procurement and sourcing process through its Supplier Diversity Program.
 This program helps sustain economic growth in the states they operate in.

-- National Grid Foundation: The National Grid Foundation is a nonprofit organization dedicated to strengthening the economy and improving the quality of life in National Grid’s service areas.
+National Grid Foundation: The National Grid Foundation is a nonprofit organization dedicated to strengthening the economy and improving the quality of life in National Grid’s service areas.
 It awards grants to nonprofit organizations that strive to make an impact on underserved neighborhoods and organizations that focus on providing environmental education programs.

-- Convenience: Start, stop or transfer services, report and view outages and set up online bill-pay from the company’s home page.
+Convenience: Start, stop or transfer services, report and view outages and set up online bill-pay from the company’s home page.
 You can also choose how you want to pay your bill, either by bank account, credit card, phone or automatic payments.

-National Grid Company Profile
+National Grid Company Information

 - Company Name: